AlbertoSvg/polito-aw1-Survey/README.md

   - *Page content*: this route contains the survey creation page.
   - *Purpose*: in this page an admin can create and customize a new survey.
 He can choose a title for the survey, add or remove a question, choose the type of question, insert a question title, add or remove choices for the multiple choice questions or switch the questions order.
 - Route `/admin/surveys/:idS/answers`:
-  - *Page content*: this page contains the answers givev by the users to a particular survey and you can switch from the answers of a user to the answers of another.
+  - *Page content*: this page contains the answers given by the users to a particular survey and you can switch from the answers of a user to the answers of another.
   - *Purpose*: the admin can inspect the responses that a survey has received.
   - *Param* `:idS`: id of the selected survey.